ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     ![View Details](images/solution55-openshift-ibm-cloud-hidden/projectevents.png)

 You'll want to refer to this view throughout the lab.
-Almost all actions we take in in OpenShift will result in an event being fired in this view.
+Almost all actions we take in in {{site.data.keyword.openshiftshort}} will result in an event being fired in this view.
 As it is updated real-time, it's a great way to track changes to state.

 ## Metrics and dashboards

-In this section, we'll explore the third-party monitoring and metrics dashboards that are installed for free with OpenShift!
+In this section, we'll explore the third-party monitoring and metrics dashboards that are installed for free with {{site.data.keyword.openshiftshort}}!

 ### Grafana

-Red Hat OpenShift on IBM Cloud comes with [Grafana](https://grafana.com/) preinstalled.
+Red Hat {{site.data.keyword.openshiftshort}} on IBM Cloud comes with [Grafana](https://grafana.com/) preinstalled.

 1. Get started by switching from the **Developer** perspective to the **Administrator** perspective:

 2. Navigate to **Monitoring > Dashboards** in the left-hand bar.
-You'll be asked to login with OpenShift and then click through some permissions.
+You'll be asked to login with {{site.data.keyword.openshiftshort}} and then click through some permissions.

     ![Monitoring Dashboards](images/solution55-openshift-ibm-cloud-hidden/ocp43-monitoring-dashboard.png)